aleff-github/my-flipper-shits/[BADUSB] WLAN Windows Passwords/README.md

-# WLAN Windows Password - BadUSB ✅
+# WLAN Windows Password - BADUSB ✅

 A script used to stole target WLAN Passwords.